Washington IRS office played role in scrutiny case: Republicans

 WASHINGTON A high-level Internal Revenue Service office in Washington played a role in delaying reviews of some conservative groups' applications for tax-exempt status, according to excerpts of interviews released by Republicans on Wednesday.

-The excerpts came from mid-level IRS officials in Washington, including one who expressed frustration that the IRS chief counsel's office above him interfered with his review.
+The selected excerpts came from mid-level IRS officials in Washington, including one who expressed frustration that the IRS chief counsel's office above him interfered with his review of the applications from Tea Party-type groups.

-Democrats responded that Republicans were "cherry picking" quotes to bolster their contention that partisan politics influenced decisions by IRS officials in Washington.
+It has since become a politically charged battle with Democrats downplaying the case and Republicans trying to pin the IRS practices to the White House.

-The controversy erupted in May when an IRS official apologized for the tax agency's extra scrutiny of applications from groups linked to the then-emerging Tea Party movement.
+Groups seeking federal tax exemption can engage in limited political activity, depending on the type of exemption sought.
+Conflicts between the law and regulations make it challenging for IRS agents.

-The head of the chief counsel's office, William Wilkins, was appointed by Democratic President Barack Obama.
-The president has said he learned of the added scrutiny in May.
+The head of the office of the chief counsel, William Wilkins, was appointed by Democratic President Barack Obama, who said he learned of the added scrutiny when the news broke in May.

 The IRS has said that Wilkins, who oversees an office of 1,600 employees that provide legal advice to the IRS, was not himself involved in the added scrutiny.